the0therguy/the0therguy/README.md

 :sparkles: **Facts you might be wondering about**

 - 🔭 **Currently working on:** Python, Django, RESTFramework
-- ⚡ **Getting better at:** Python, Django, FastAPI, Machine Learning
+- ⚡ **Getting better at:** Python, Django,DjangoREST, Pyramid, FastAPI, Machine Learning
 - :purple_heart: **Personal Interest:** Programming, Movie, Football ⚽
 - 📫 **How to reach me:** knock me at ifty545@gmail.com